-☐ Expect a call from us at least two weeks before your surgery.
+□ Expect a call from us at least two weeks before your surgery.

 If you don't hear from us within two weeks of your scheduled surgery, please call 703.504.7880 to schedule your visit.
-During this initial phone call, we will schedule a meeting with our joint navigator for your preoperative education appointment and schedule time to complete any additional testing your surgeon has ordered.
+During this initial phone call, we will schedule a meeting with our Joint Navigator for your pre-operative education appointment and schedule time to complete any additional testing your surgeon has ordered.

-- One-stop shop offers customers the convenience of having multiple needs met in one location. - Free clinic no copay is needed for the clinic visit except for the blood draws and other tests that may be required.
+- "One-Stop Shop" offers customers the convenience of having multiple needs met in one location. - "Free Clinic" no co-pay is needed for the clinic visit except for the blood draws and other tests that may be required.

-At your appointment, we will type and screen your blood, conduct an EKG, and perform any other lab tests your doctor orders.
-(Please note: the earliest your blood type and screen match can be done is 14 days before your surgery.)
+At your appointment, we may type and screen your blood, conduct an EKG, and perform any other lab tests your doctor orders.
+(Please note: if needed, the earliest your blood type and screen match can be done is 14 days before your surgery.)

-□ Expect a second phone call from the presurgical testing department one to two weeks before your surgery.
+Expect a second phone call one to two weeks prior to surgery from the pre-surgical testing department.

-Your presurgical telephone interview will take place approximately one to two weeks before your surgery.
+This team will schedule your pre-surgical telephone interview approximately one to two weeks before your surgery.
 If you do not receive a call, please call 703.504.5005 to be scheduled.
 Be prepared to give the nurse information about your medical and surgical history and allergies.
 Have a list of your medication available with times and dosage, including vitamins, herbal supplements and diet pills.
+You may be asked to stop certain medications one to two weeks prior to surgery (e.g. aspirin, anti-inflammatory drugs) if indicated by your physician.

-□ Attend a preoperative hip replacement education appointment!
+□ Attend a pre-operative knee replacement education appointment!

-Schedule a time to attend a preoperative hip replacement education appointment with the joint navigator.
-It is very important for you and your coach to both attend this appointment.
-By attending the hip replacement pre-op education appointment, you can meet the joint navigator and the other staff members, learn what you need to do before surgery, what to expect from your procedure, and get information about what to do after your operation to have a smooth recovery.
+Schedule a time to attend a pre-operative knee replacement education appointment with the Joint Navigator.
+It is very important that you and your coach both attend this appointment.
+By attending the knee replacement pre-op education appointment, you can meet the Joint Navigator, whose role is to help you navigate the surgical process from beginning to end.
+The Joint Navigator coordinates care during your hospital stay with your surgeon, clinical team, and case manager.
+At this appointment, you will learn what you need to do before surgery, what to expect from your procedure and what to do post-operation in order to have a smooth recovery.
+If you are unable to make an in-person appointment, this appointment may be conducted over the telephone.